mdavis-xyz/mdavis.xyz/pages/mms-guide/content.md

 If you use a DIY approach (including Nemosis), you may need to deduplicate the data when you query it.
 This is described later in [Deduplication](#deduplication).

 If you do want to know more about how to run PDR Batcher and Loader, and the pros and cons, check out [Hachiko's guide](https://www.hachiko.energy/blog/dockerising-aemo-pdr).
 As they put it: "It’s not broken.
-But it’s also not easy."
+However it’s also not easy."

 ### Connectivity

-As mentioned earlier, AEMO expects market participants to download these files and private files over a FTP inside a private VPN.
+As mentioned earlier, AEMO expects market participants to download these files and private files over FTP inside a private VPN.
 I think the public website is intended for researchers, which is fantastic.
+(AEMO if you are reading this, thank you so much!)
 Although I have never seen AEMO state this goal, or enumerate conditions of use.
 Please do not hammer their website (e.g. downloading data you do not need, or doing an unreasonable number of parallel downloads).
 I live in fear that one day they will simply turn off Nemweb.

-Nemweb is hosted in AWS's Sydney (`ap-southeast-2`) region.
+Nemweb is hosted in AWS's Sydney region (`ap-southeast-2`).
 So if you are connecting from the cloud, choose something in Sydney.
 (For example, I am living in France at the moment.
 Downloading the data to my laptop is slow.
 If I spin up a server in Sydney the download is far faster, and then I connect to that server with Jupyter over SSH.)

 Nemweb has both an HTTP and HTTPS interface.
 Note that if you are crawling the HTML file pages, sometimes the encrypted HTTPS pages contain links to unencrypted HTTP pages.
 I think they have fixed this now.
 However I am mentioning it because if you are doing this in a network environment where outbound HTTP (port 80) is blocked and HTTPS (port 443) is allowed, then you will get unexpected timeouts which cannot be resolved through retries.